Tax Audit Process

 - If the auditor maintains the draft assessment in whole or in part, the necessary adjustments will be made (including any refunds).

-- The auditor will notify you that the file will be closed.
+- The auditor will notify you once your file has been closed.
 If he or she discovered any anomalies, recommendations will be made regarding changes to be made in the future.

-- The auditor will give you information about any recourse available to you.
+- The auditor will give you information about your options for recourse.

-Auditors are people who have been authorized by the Minister to carry out the powers and duties that come with audits and examinations provided for in the Tax Administration Act.
-They are also authorized by the Minister to carry out the powers and duties that come with audits, examinations and inspections provided for under the Excise Tax Act and the Tax Administration Act.
+Auditors are authorized by the Minister to exercise the powers and carry out the duties for audits and examinations as provided for in the Tax Administration Act.
+They are also authorized by the Minister to exercise the powers and carry out the duties for audits, examinations and inspections as provided for under the Excise Tax Act and the Tax Administration Act.

-Upon request, auditors must introduce themselves and produce a document signed by the Minister attesting their authority.
+Auditors must introduce themselves and, upon request, produce a document signed by the Minister attesting their authority.